 Both antidepressants and CBD reduce depressive symptoms by interacting with the serotonin levels in your brain.

 Serotonin is a neurotransmitter that modulates your mood, cognition, learning, reward, memory, and emotions.

 However, CBD has some benefits over antidepressant medication.
 Typically, antidepressants take a few weeks before showing actual results, while CBD has shown faster and more sustained results.

 Other than that, CBD also has much fewer side effects than antidepressants.

 For example, you won’t experience insomnia, sexual dysfunction, mood swings, and agitation as you may with antidepressants.

 If you’re already taking antidepressants, we wouldn’t recommend using CBD simultaneously.
-CBD also does not work well with anti-seizure medicines as it increases the side effects (drowsiness, sedation) significantly.
+CBD also does not work well with anti-seizure medicines as it significantly increases side effects (drowsiness, sedation).

 How Long Does It Take for CBD to Help With Symptoms of Depression?

 Antidepressant medicines usually take a few weeks before affecting your serotonin levels and reducing depressive symptoms.

 Contrastingly, CBD causes similar effects but is much faster and more sustained.